gmoe64/Hadoop-Data-Science/README.md

 # Hadoop-Data-Science
-Exercises for manipulating, analyzing and performing computations on Hadoop Big Data.
+Exercises for manipulating, analyzing and performing computations on house-prices Big Data in Hadoop/Spark.

 ----------------------
 Command Line Arguments